 - Children at Wood Farm School who come from deprived backgrounds reach levels of attainment in English and Mathematics well above that of other children in England from similar backgrounds.

-- Children from deprived backgrounds in our school reach standards by the end of Year 6 that are very close to those of children from better-off backgrounds nationally in reading, and close to them in writing and in mathematics.
+- Children from deprived backgrounds in our school reach standards by the end of Year 6 that are at or above those of children from better-off backgrounds nationally in reading, and close to them in writing and in mathematics.

-- Children from deprived backgrounds in our school make much faster progress in English and maths than children across England do.
+- Children from deprived backgrounds in our school make much faster progress, and reach higher standards in English and maths than most children across England do.